Carlos Mauricio Valenti Perrillat: Biography

 Born in Paris on November 15, 1888, he was the third son of Carlos Valenti Sorie, born in Italy, and Helena Perrillat-Bottonet, born in Le Grand Bornand, Haute-Savoie, France.
-Valenti arrived to Guatemala together with his mother and two brothers to join his father, who was already living in the country since 1888.
+Valenti arrived in Guatemala together with his mother and two brothers to join his father, who had already been living in the country since 1888.
 Since he was a child, he stood out as a brilliant and ingenious student, and was awarded a gold medal as the best student.
 He was the favorite piano student of professor Herculano Alvarado.
 Later on, as a student at the Fine Arts Academy, he awed professor Santiago González because of his excellent drawing ability.

 Valenti was part of a group of artists, poets, and writers like Carlos Wyld Ospina, Rafael Rodríguez Padilla, Rafael Arévalo Martínez, Rafael Yela Günther, the De la Riva siblings and Carlos Mérida, who worked very closely with Jaime Sabartés, Catalan who came to Guatemala from Barcelona, who held a close friendship with Pablo Picasso, and worked as his private secretary since 1935.
 Among that group of gifted artists, Valenti was like the lighthouse that illuminated everything, who knew how to be a friend and who became one of the masters.
 At 22, he already had what was called “a style”.
 His authentic genius expressed itself from his beginnings without hesitation, without wavering.
 For the time Valenti lived in, his work had an unlimited daring boldness.
 Since he took the pencil, his stroke was categorical and final.

 Through his art, Valenti's art expressed a feeling, transmitting his own internal vision.
 During his learning stage, his work was samples of skill and ability using academic models supported on traditional methods.
 It is precisely in his oil landscape paintings where we find a gentle Valenti, and in contradiction with a suicidal figure of his last days.